jnext-test/logic/linkedlist/linkedlist.md

-Here are your instructions for adding a node to a linked list, formatted in Markdown:

----

 ## Adding a Node to a Singly Linked List (Append Operation)

 Here's a clear breakdown of the steps to add a new node to the **end** of a singly linked list: